gletort/FishFeats/docs/Step-by-step.md

 ![RNA segmentation done](./imgs/step_rnagot.png)

+### 4 - Assign the segmented dots to their cell, count them

 `Automatic assignement` options allow to perform an automatic assignement of each spot to its most likely cell.
 We will do assignement with the simplest method, which is the `Projection`.
 Each spot will be assigned to the apical cell that it belongs to after an orthoogonal Z-projection.